antimodular/ofxZCamE1/README.md

 ### OpenFrameworks addon to use the API of the [Z Camera model E1](http://z-cam.com/)

 #### Status:
-* Can only get, send, save and load settings.
+* Can get, send, save and load settings.
+* Can focus and zoom.
+* Most calls are executed sequentially in a threaded loop.
 * Tested with of_0.9.7, on OSX, Linux and Windows

 #### TODO: